- How does one become a Cal State East Bay student?

 Lower Division Transfer Requirements

-- Meet the freshman admission requirements (grade point and subject requirements) in effect for the term of application (see "What are the minimum admission requirements for freshmen?")
+- The applicant meets all freshman admission requirements (grade point and subject requirements) in effect for the term of application (see "What are the minimum admission requirements for freshmen?")

-- Were eligible for admission as a freshman at the time of high school graduation (except for the subject requirements), have been in continuous attendance at an accredited college since high school graduation, and have made up the missing subjects.
+- The applicant was eligible for admission as a freshman at the time of high school graduation (except for the subject requirements), has been in continuous attendance at an accredited college since high school graduation, and has successfully completed the missing subjects.

 Applicants who graduated from high school prior to 1988 should contact the Office of Admission to inquire about alternative admission programs.